Jos3f/Travelling-Salesman-The-Game/README.md

+# Travelling Salesman: The Game

+## Story

+You are a pirate in the year 1275 and you are currently in Khanbaliq/Dadu.
+The game starts in the town square and your mission is to find the hidden chest and unlock it.

+The map can be found [here.](map.png)

-# Instructions
+## Instructions

 This is a text based game.

-## How to compile
+### How to compile

 Write "make" in the terminal while in current folder.

 Tested on Ubuntu 18.04.1

-## How to run
+### How to run

 Write ./make.out in the terminal.

-## Game

-### Story

-You are a pirate in the year 1275 and you are currently in Khanbaliq/Dadu.
-The game starts in the town square and your mission is to find the hidden chest and unlock it.

-The map can be found [here.](https://gits-15.sys.kth.se/cprog19/jhaddad-labbar/blob/master/10/map.png)

 ### Commands